Learning to deal with life's neverending twists and turns.

 Five Question Friday

-4. What your least favorite Christmas song?
+5. What is your current favorite song?

 I'm first and foremost a Bible believing Christian.
 I'm a mother of 3, learning to deal with the changes God is doing in my life, learning to lean on Him and trust Him even when I don't understand, and learning to accept the changes He sees fit to accomplish His purpose in my life.